SarahNegugogorUSDS/Notes/Language-evaluation.md

 - Native speakers don't usually take any tests to get certified
 - Even native speakers have to be aware of dialect differences and cultural nuances
 - Bilingual skills are useful when working with stakeholders also
-- When applying to USDS you don't know what you're applying to - very general; both were surprised that bilingual skills were helpful
+- When applying to USDS you don't know what you're applying to - it's very general; both were surprised that bilingual skills were helpful
 - Probably need to put this question in application process (Which languages do you speak?)
   - Ask their proficiency level
   - Ask during interview process if they want to do language assessment